kayabatuhan28/Unity-Mobile-FruitShopTycoon/README.md

 - Fruits placed into machines are also recycled back into the pool after processing.
 - This reduces garbage collection spikes and improves runtime performance.

-💾 File-Based Save System
+💾 File Based Save System
-- Player progression is stored using a file-based save/load system.
+- Player progression is stored using a file based save/load system.
 - Game data is written to and read from persistent storage.
 - Runtime data is synchronized via a Load → Apply pattern.